 - Averted with all character that use firearms in Homestuck, two of them simply use More Dakka and huge guns, while Jade has never really been in a fair fight to begin with.

 - As soon as Jade has a chance to make her own weapons, she immediately goes for More Dakka and big guns

-- also, in the second gun minigame with jade, (and the one in act 5 with the imp) you can shoot anywhere, but jade always aims at a specific spot, like the eye. (or in bec's case, wherever the eye WOULD be.) she would probably to a really good job if not for all the teleporting.
+- Also, in the second gun minigame with jade, (and the one in act 5 with the imp) you can shoot anywhere, but jade always aims at a specific spot, like the eye (or in bec's case, wherever the eye WOULD be.)
+She would probably do a really good job if not for all the teleporting.

 - Fey Winds gives us this one: Four ricochets for a possession gem dangerously close to her brain.

-- Kit, wielder of the titular The Dreadful, is apparently good enough to shoot the hammer of a spinning gun, thereby causing it to fire.
+- Kit, wielder of The Dreadful, is apparently good enough to shoot the hammer of a spinning gun, thereby causing it to fire.